understrap/understrap/.github/ISSUE_TEMPLATE/1-bug-report.md

 	Note: These comments won't show up when you submit the issue.
 -->

-# The Bug

-## Describe the bug
+## Describe the Bug
+<!--
 	A clear and concise description of what the bug is.
-<!--

 	*Who* is the bug affecting?
 	*What* is affected by this bug?
 	*When* does this occur?